Soham rail disaster: Details

 The resulting blast killed Nightall immediately.
-Signalman Frank Bridges, who was on the opposite platform, died the next day.
+Signalman Frank Bridges, who was on the opposite platform watching the burning train pass, died the next day.
 Gimbert, though badly injured, survived.
 Guard Clarke, although stunned by the blast and suffering from shock, managed to walk to the next signal box to warn the signalman there what had happened.
 Apart from these four men, five others suffered severe injuries and another 22 minor injuries.
 The explosion created a crater 66 ft in diameter and 15 ft deep, the station buildings were almost demolished and there was damage severe or moderate to over 700 properties within 900 yards.

 Despite the severity of the explosion, emergency repairs meant that the line was open to freight traffic within eighteen hours and passenger traffic resumed the next day.

 Locomotive 7337 was extensively damaged by the explosion but was repaired and returned to service.
 It later served on the Longmoor Military Railway in Hampshire as No. 400 Sir Guy Williams, and was scrapped in 1967.

 Cause

 The cause of the fire was never fully explained.
-The wagon had previously been used to carry a load of bulk sulphur powder and although it would have been cleaned in between loads, the possibility remained that some of the powder was still present.
-Although the wagon was sheeted, the theory advanced was that a cinder from the engine had landed in the wagon and had ignited some sulphur which in turn set alight the wooden body of the wagon.
+The wagon had previously been used to carry a load of bulk sulphur powder and although it had been cleaned in between loads, the inspector concluded that small quantities of the powder still remained in the wagon.

+Although all wagons in the consist were sheeted, three of them (including the leading wagon that caught fire) were found, rather than having their sheeting hanging over the sides, to be tucked inside around the bombs, which could have allowed sparks from the engine to drop into the wagon, igniting the residual sulphur inside which being under the sheet, accumulated heat until it burst into flame rather than smoulder.